dhutty/pythonhttp/README.md

         docker build -t pythonhttp .
         docker run --rm -P pythonhttp -- --responsecode 204
+* See `--help` for optional behaviours, including delaying reponse and changing status codes.

 Note that I do not consider this to be production quality code or suitable for purposes in any way serious.
 This is for demonstration purposes only.